Table of contents

 4. Create an exceptional onboarding experience

 Help new employees by educating them on their responsibilities, giving them the agency and resources needed to complete their work, and creating an environment where they feel accepted.
-Introduce new hires to their teammates, and set them up with a coach so that they have someone on-hand to answer questions.
+Introduce new hires to their teammates and set them up with a coach so that they have someone on-hand to answer questions.
 You should also ensure that remote employees aren’t left behind when it comes to onboarding.

 5. Provide avenues for professional development

+Supporting professional development and continuous learning is an essential part of employee retention.
 Educating your employees, setting up clear career paths, and instituting coaching programs make everyone more creative, engaged, and effective at work.
 You can also host internal knowledge sharing sessions where employees teach one another new skills.

 Ask managers to take chances on employees who have shown interest in other areas.
-It demonstrates that managers care about their career trajectory and trust them to bring their expertise to other areas of the business.
+It shows that managers care about their career trajectory and trust them to bring their expertise to other areas of the business.

 6. Build a culture employees want to be a part of

 Developing a standout culture involves rewarding people who act on your company’s values every day.
 These values should be meaningful to every employee and communicated in a way that everyone can internalize and understand.
-And if you’re rewriting your core values or trying to establish more company alignment, ask your employees for help.

 7. Offer winning incentives